electricimp/impTest/README.md

 ## Running Tests

-To run tests *imptest test* command is used. __.imptest__ file is a default configuration file for tests execution.
+To run tests *imptest test* command is used.

 ```
 imptest test [options] [testcase_pattern]